isomerpages/imda-pixel/_success-stories/Testimonials.md

 <table>
 		<td style="border: 15px solid #F1F1F1; width:70%; text-align: center;">
-				<br><span style="font-size:1.em; line-height:1em; color:grey"> IMDA PIXEL shared a list of companies in our areas of interest (music, gaming, AR/VR, etc.) and has introduced us to PIXEL's incubatees/alumni including Mighty Jaxx and VOSTOK VR, among others.
+				<br><span style="font-size:1.em; line-height:1em; color:grey"> IMDA PIXEL shared a list of companies in our areas of interest (music, gaming, AR/VR, etc.) and introduced us to PIXEL's incubatees and alumni including Mighty Jaxx and VOSTOK VR, among others.
 Through the interactions, we have learned a lot about the Singapore media-innovation community and have worked on partnership opportunities with the matched companies.</span>
 	<br><br>
 		<b>Meili Lovanich<br>Senior Director, Business Development Asia and Middle East,<br>Sony Music Entertainment</b>
 		</td>